-Following the announcement from the Prime Minister on Monday 23rd March, all home visits have stopped until further notice.
+Following the announcement from the Prime Minister on Monday 23rd March, all home visits have stopped until further notice and we have moved to contactless payment options.

 If you need to speak to your Rep please be patient, it could take longer than normal to get hold of them at the moment.
 As always, you should always try to get in touch with them first to discuss something on your account.